 By the end of Thursday, 240 people, who came from abroad were being treated in hospitals.
 The Commission said 376 asymptomatic cases, including 375 from outside the mainland, were still under medical observation.

 As of Thursday, the total number of confirmed COVID-19 cases on the Chinese mainland had reached 85,646, of whom 253 patients are still being treated, with four in severe condition.

-Altogether 80,759 patients had been discharged after recovery, and the death toll due to coronavirus stood at 4,634, it said.
+Altogether, 80,759 patients had been discharged after recovery, and the death toll due to coronavirus stood at 4,634.